cjwit/banjo_build/banjo_build.md

 Then, you only want the rim to hold the skin at it's outermost part.
 Most banjos use tone rings to do this: a brass hoop or something similar that sits on the rim and holds the skin.
 We'll do a "wooden tone ring" by angling the top down as you move from the outer to the inner edge.

 I've found it to be pretty quick work on my mounted belt sander.
 You can hold the rim at an angle and just wind it through to "cut" (sand) the bevel.
 Hand sanding (by finger or with a block) would do the job too.
 The bevel doesn't matter so much; you're just trying to get the wood out of the way of the skin so that it can ring nicely.
-Once you're done, run the sand paper over the top a few more times to wear away any sharp points that could tear the skin and flip it upside down again to ensure that it's perfecetly flat.
+Once you're done, run the sand paper over the top a few more times to wear away any sharp points that could tear the skin and flip it upside down again to ensure that it's perfectly flat.

 <a href="images/sanded_rim.jpg">
     <img src="images/sanded_rim_sm.jpg" class="img-responsive" alt="A sanded rim with bevel in from the outside edge">